Victorthemachine/project-cat-aclysm/README.md

 # project-cat-aclysm
+Currently work in progress, updates coming soon.

+Hello and welcome to my little repository.

-Rewritten version of Nya~bot with robust server and webpage integration.
+I introduce you to a rewritten version of Nya~bot with robust server and webpage integration.
+Main aim is at user comfort and visualization of more complicated commands.
+Additionally, proper music, managment and other support for your server use.
+Both as a member and an owner.